JacquelineCl/UFOs/README.md

 ![Example of a successful search](https://github.com/JacquelineCl/UFOs/blob/6a91b111f69b4b43f068e9e02346737ab6d69f46/static/images/example_search.PNG)

 ## Summary
-This webpage does simplify searching through the information provided much easier, however it does
+This webpage does simplify searching through the information provided much easier, however it only provieds information from January 2010.
+One area of opportunity is to include more sightings.

 Further development could include:
 * adding a way to easily clear the filters